 Praying for Your Pastor

 - Pray for spiritual protection.
-Church leaders are in the forefront of the battle against darkness.
+Church leaders are at the forefront of the battle against darkness.
 Therefore, they need protection from the darts and arrows of the enemy.
 Psalm 91:9-10

 - Pray for his children.
 If the enemy cannot get a foothold in a servant’s marriage, he will often go after the children.
 The children of ministry workers are already under a microscope, so every little fault may seem magnified.
 Pray that his children will be a blessing and a joy, know Christ personally as Savior, and not fall away from the Truth.
 1 Timothy 3:4-5